Full time (40 hours per week) with competitive salary, full benefits and bonus potential.

 - Graduation from an accredited Medical Assisting, Surgical Tech or Practical Nursing Program.

-- Current Certification or Licensure with no restrictions.
+- Current Certification or Licensure with no restrictions OR be scheduled for examination within 90 days.

 - Current BLS Certification.